 The cookies and tracking technologies, used by this scam are employed by the following hosts:

-We strongly suggest you to avoid visiting those hosts at any cost and immediately take actions towards securing your smartphone and PC plus changing your passwords.
-Keep reading this article to learn how to remove this scamming piece of code from your PC and how you can stop it automatically in the future as well.
+We strongly suggest you to avoid visiting those sites at any cost and immediately take actions towards securing your smartphone and PC.
+Changing your passwords is also crucial.

 Remove Nike Facebook and Instagram Scam you’re your Profile and Devices

-Since this specifi type of scam can have different capabilities that may record a password change so that the software can be able to regain control over your account, we do advise that you perform the removal in the following methodological steps:
+Since this specific type of scam may record a password change, so that the software is able to regain control over your account, we do advise you to perform the removal in the following steps:

-1. Remove the Facebook Nike “Virus” from your devices.
+1. Remove the Nike “Virus” from your devices.